zonemaster/zonemaster/docs/documentation/gui-faq-en.md

 will also be performed.

 **2. Who is behind ZoneMaster?**

-ZoneMaster is a joint project between .SE (** ToDo **) and Afnic (registry operator of .fr TLD and those of the overseas territories of France).
+ZoneMaster is a joint project between .SE (registry operator of .se and .nu TLD) and Afnic (registry operator of .fr TLD and those of the overseas territories of France).

 **3. Why a new tool instead of modifying existing ones?**

-Similar to Zonemaster, both Afnic and .SE have developed their respective delegation checking tools - ZoneCheck (http://zonecheck.fr) and DNSCheck (http://dnscheck.iis.se), which has been in use for a number of years.
+Similar to Zonemaster, both Afnic and .SE have already their respective delegation checking tools - ZoneCheck (http://zonecheck.fr) and DNSCheck (http://dnscheck.iis.se), which has been in use for a number of years.
 The decision to create a new tool is to incorporate all the good functionalities